What is the average cost for a telephone answering service?

 A phone answering service costs $1.12 per minute on average, or about $1.75 per call.

-Keep in mind that the prices for answering services vary depending on many factors.
+Keep in mind that the prices for answering services can vary quite a bit and depend on many factors.
 Comparison shopping in the world of phone answering services can be a challenge.
 Transparent pricing isn’t always available, and measuring one company’s offerings against another when you compare answering service prices can be like comparing apples and oranges.
-Fortunately, we have researched the industry prices for 2019 and this guide will explain everything you should know when it comes to the cost of an answering service.
+Fortunately, we have researched the industry prices for 2021 and this guide will explain everything you should know when it comes to the cost of an answering service.

 Since answering service prices are often dependent upon the plan you choose, here is expanded information to give you a closer average estimate based on your usage.